priyankaa-roy/Automated-Food-Price-and-Ingredients-Comparison/README.md

 Our project aims to create a user-friendly website where shoppers can compare food prices and ingredients across various retailers.
 By leveraging web scraping and data analysis, we provide real-time information that helps users save money and time while shopping. 💰⏰

 ## 🚀 Features
-- Price Comparison: Easily compare prices of food items from different retailers. 🏷️
+- `Price Comparison`: Easily compare prices of food items from different retailers. 🏷️
-- Ingredient Analysis: View detailed ingredient lists to make healthier choices. 🥗
+- `Ingredient Analysis`: View detailed ingredient lists to make healthier choices. 🥗
-- User -Friendly Interface: Navigate the site with ease and find what you need quickly. 🖥️
+- `User -Friendly Interface`: Navigate the site with ease and find what you need quickly. 🖥️
-- Real-Time Updates: Get the latest prices and availability directly from retailers. 🔄
+- `Real-Time Updates`: Get the latest prices and availability directly from retailers. 🔄

 # Website Demo:
 ![image](https://github.com/user-attachments/assets/e328ea2a-0a3b-4332-86c7-fe1fdc3efaf9)